naeimzarei/fashionxproject/deliverables/functional-spec/functional-spec.md

 1. Shopper:
     * Login on Shopper page
     * View posts by other influencers
+    * Account flag: shopper
 2. Influencer
     * Login to Influencer page
     * View their own posts
     * Delete or modify their posts
     * View posts by other influencers
+    * Account flag: influencer
 3. Moderator
     * Access to adminstrative panel
     * Ability to approve or reject posts made by influencers
+    * Account Flag: moderator
-4. Owner
+4. Administrator
     * Access to administrative panel
     * Ability to approve or reject posts made by influencers
     * Ability to remove or add moderator access to accounts
+    * Flag: administrator

 ### General Requirements
 1. Header